addisonElliott/pyqt5ac/README.md

 =================
 pyqt5ac is a Python package for automatically compiling Qt's UI and QRC files into Python files.

-[Qt Designer](https://www.qt.io/) is an application apart of Qt's suite of tools that allows one to create a GUI using a drag-and-drop interface.
-The user interface for a window/widget/dialog is stored in a *.ui* file and any resources such as images or icons are stored in a *.qrc* file.
+In PyQt5, [Qt Designer](https://www.qt.io/) is the application used to create a GUI using a drag-and-drop interface.
+This interface is stored in a *.ui* file and any resources such as images or icons are stored in a *.qrc* file.

-These two filetypes must be compiled into Python files before they can be used in your Python program using PyQt5.
+These two filetypes must be compiled into Python files before they can be used in your Python program.
 There are a few ways to go about this currently:
 1. Manually compile the files using the command line and pyuic5 for *.ui* files and pyrcc for *.qrc* files.
 2. Compile the files each time the application is started up by calling pyuic5 and pyrcc5 within your Python script

 The downside to the first method is that it can be a tedious endeavor to compile the files, especially when one is faced with a larger project with many of these files that need to be compiled.
 Although the second method eliminates the tediousness of compilation, these files are compiled **every** time you run your script, regardless of if anything has been changed.
 This can cause a hit in performance and take longer to startup your script.

 Enter *pyqt5ac*!
-This command-line interface (CLI) given a set of parameters will search through your files and automatically compile any *.ui* or *.qrc* files.
+This command-line interface (CLI), given a set of parameters, will search through your files and automatically compile any *.ui* or *.qrc* files.
 In addition, pyqt5ac can be called from your Python script.
 In both instances, **ui and resource files are only compiled if they have been updated**.

 Installing
 =================